By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 After making your gift list and checking it twice, don’t forget to put the best gift you can give at the top of that list: being present with your family and loved ones.
 The true value of the holidays is connecting with the people you love and care for, and spending time with them.
+Whether this means in-person or via Zoom, Skype or a phone call, the important thing is to connect.

-From 40 years of practicing medicine, I’ve known that the need for connection lies at the very heart of human existence.
+From 40-plus years of practicing medicine, I’ve known that the need for connection lies at the very heart of human existence.
 Our ability to connect with ourselves and establish healthy and positive family relations is central to what makes us ill and what makes us healthy, what brings on sadness and what brings joy, what makes us hurt and what helps us heal.

 Connection and Longevity